delab-team/de-ui/src/components/header-search/Readme.md

 - `type` (string, optional): The type of the input field (e.g., 'text', 'email').
 Default is 'text'.
 - `onChange` ((e: React.ChangeEvent<HTMLInputElement>) => void): A callback function that is called when the input field value changes.
 - `className` (string, optional): Additional CSS class names to be applied to the search component for custom styling.
-- `containerWidth` (number): The maximum width (in pixels) of the search component container.
+- `containerWidth` (number | string): The maximum width (in pixels) of the search component container.
 It controls the width of the entire search component.
 - `variant` ('white' | 'black', optional): The visual style variant for the search component.
 It can be 'white' for a light background or 'black' for a dark background.
 - `style` (React.CSSProperties)